Adamsky94/Georginas_Craft_Candles/README.md

 ***Chris Z*** - **ckz8780** @ GitHub -  Lecturer/Developer at Code Institute - For the MS4 mini-project videos and code which is the foundation of my MS4 Project

-***Matt Rudge*** - Lecturer/Developer at Code Institute -  https://github.com/Code-Institute-Org/gitpod-full-template - for template used with GitPod IDE for developing this project, and lecture on Email JS
+***Matt Rudge*** - Lecturer/Developer at Code Institute - for [template](https://github.com/Code-Institute-Org/gitpod-full-template) used with GitPod IDE for developing this project

 ***Fatima*** - Code Institute Tutor Team - Help in creating and understanding fixtures